-- If selected, present before a panel on Wednesday, May 24th at 1-5pm and provide a working budget, outline of work to be undertaken during the term of the award, and a short description of work already undertaken on the business venture.
+- If selected, present before a panel on (TBD) at 1-5pm and provide a working budget, outline of work to be undertaken during the term of the award, and a short description of work already undertaken on the business venture.

 - Sign an agreement that outlines responsibilities and the conditions of the grant.

 UArts seniors, graduate students, and alumni (who have graduated in the last ten years) are eligible to apply for funding.
 Each year, a limited number of grants of up to $10,000 are awarded.
 Funding begins July 1 and the terms of the grant must be completed by June 30 of the following year.

 Applications should reflect a clear sense of purpose, benefit, and audience, and demonstrate that the applicant has an ability to complete the project within twelve months.
 A panel of entrepreneurs will review all applications.
 Awards are highly competitive and given to applicants whose proposals demonstrate a strategy to sustain the enterprise beyond the grant.
 Those that are selected must be local to Philadelphia.

 A panel will review applications with the following criteria in mind:

 - The application presents a context and a framework that tests it.

 - The applicant (or the team) has a defined vision, energy, intelligence, and the willingness to experiment and learn from those advising him/her.